-Each month at our free legal clinics, we see people on U.S. citizenship matters.
-Applying for citizenship can be a complicated process for some people, and matters of eligibility, residency and physical presence need to be examined before filing the USCIS N400 form.
-We will have a clinic at The Banshee, 934 Dorchester Ave, Dorchester, on Tuesday August 5th at 6:30 pm.
-Attorneys will be present to answer questions on visas, legal residency cards and U.S. citizenship.
+We will have a clinic at The Banshee at 6.30 pm, 934 Dorchester Ave, Dorchester, on Tuesday August 5th.
+Attorneys will be present to answer questions on visas, legal residency cards and US citizenship.

 Disclaimer: Please note that the information contained in it is provided to inform generally, and is not intended as a substitute for individual advice.
 Immigration law is subject to frequent changes and individual circumstances can affect the application of certain legal provisions.
 For individual legal advice, please contact the Irish Pastoral Centre directly regarding upcoming legal clinics or consultation with an immigration attorney.